lvignoli/typst-pandoc/test_files/writer_test_file.md

 x_\pm = \frac{-b\pm\sqrt{b^2-4ac}}{2a}.
 $$

-Of course, this latex math syntax is not compilable in Typst, so for now we ouput a dummy symbol.
+Of course, this latex math syntax is not compilable in Typst, so for now we output a dummy symbol.

 ## Recipe